julibeg/binary-hamming-dist/README.md

 # NA agnostic pairwise Hamming distance of binary data

-Calculates the matrix of pairwise hamming distances between a list of samples with binary data.
+Calculates the symmetric matrix of pairwise hamming distances between a list of samples with binary data.
 The input file should look like
 ```
 001N0